 Solstice East is a residential treatment center for girls, ages 14 to 18.
 We understand the specific needs of troubled girls, which is why our program is centered solely on them.
 Our girls often grapple with depression, low self-esteem, anxiety, trauma, ADHD, and other emotional or behavioral problems when they come to us.

 We strive to help students develop healthy habits and lead themselves back onto a path of success and happiness through meaningful therapy and a nurturing environment.

-For more information about how we help with autism in girls at Solstice East, please contact us at 828-484-9946.
+For more information about how we help with autism at Solstice East, please contact us at 828-484-9946.